Disclosure: This post may contain references to products in which Travel Freely can earn a commission. This helps to keep Travel Freely FREE!

 Chase Ultimate Rewards points can be transferred to Southwest Rapid Rewards.
 BUT, these transferred points will NOT count towards your Companion Pass points total.

 You can sign up and get these cards now.
-BUT, you want to make sure you hit your bonuses in January.
 Some people have been successful at getting approved for both a personal and business card on the same day, but it is more difficult compared to spacing out applications.
 Best strategy is to separate your personal and business card applications by 30+ days.
 So, if you want to space them out, you can apply for one now and then the other 31 days later.

-Note: If you already have 2 tickets booked in January or February on Southwest, people have been able to convert those flights to a free companion flight retro-actively once you earn the Companion Pass.
+Note: If you already have 2 tickets booked in early 2019 on Southwest, people have been able to convert those flights to a free companion flight retro-actively once you earn the Companion Pass.
 You have to earn the Companion Pass before you take those flights, though.

 Earn the additional 6,000 Points

-The easiest ways to quickly earn those remaining 6,000 points, which you’ll need to do ON or AFTER Jan.
-1, 2019, is through:
+The easiest ways to quickly earn those remaining 6,000 points is through:

 To quickly earn the remaining points, or if you’re not interested in opening a business card, there are a few ways to earn a larger amount of Southwest miles.
 Remember that miles need to be earned in January 2019 or later: